 - a.
 The Bishop will make individual visits to parishes and missions on special occasions as each is able. - b.
-During a Visitation of the Bishop, the services are under his direction. - c.
-Undesignated offerings taken during the Bishop's Visitation are to be designated for the Bishop's Ministry Fund, and should be forwarded to the diocesan office within the week following the Visitation. - d.
+During a Visitation of the Bishop, the services are under his direction.

+- c.
+Undesignated offerings taken during the Bishop's Visitation are to be designated for the Bishop's Ministry Fund and should be forwarded to the diocesan office within the week following the Visitation. - d.
 Normally, the visitation schedule is established at least six months to a year in advance.
 This requires clergy to make local needs (e.g., anniversaries, special celebrations, etc.) known far in advance. - e.
-The Bishop(s)' Assistant(s) will send notification of the visitation to the Rector/Vicar of each Parish or Mission in a timely fashion.
+The Bishops Assistant will send notification of the visitation to the Rector/Vicar of each Parish or Mission in a timely fashion.
 In addition, the Assistant will request information from the Rector/Vicar on a form provided about the life and work of the congregation, to be provided to the Bishop(s). - f.
-The Rector, Vicar, or Priest-in-Charge will have the Parish records and the Safe Church Training records available for the Bishop's inspection at his visitation. - g.
-Confirmands are invited to write a letter to the Bishop at least one week prior to the visit in which they share what they have learned and how they have grown spiritually during their preparation.
+Confirmands are invited to write a letter to the Bishop at least one week prior to the visit in which they share what they have learned and how they have grown spiritually during their preparation. - g.
+The Rector, Vicar, or Priest-in-Charge will have the Parish records and the Safe Church Training records available for the Bishop's inspection at his visitation.